William Meldrum (general): First World War

 On the outbreak of the First World War, Meldrum volunteered for the New Zealand Expeditionary Force (NZEF) being raised for service overseas.
 He had extensive military service; he had formed a militia unit, the Hunterville Mounted Rifle Volunteers, in 1900 and by 1914 had risen to command of 6th (Manawatu) Mounted Rifles Regiment, with the rank of lieutenant colonel in the New Zealand Territorial Force.
 He would eventually be awarded the Colonial Auxiliary Forces Officers' Decoration for his lengthy service in the Territorial Force.

 In the NZEF, Meldrum was appointed commander of the Wellington Mounted Rifles Regiment (WMR), which included three squadrons of mounted infantry from the three mounted regiments of the central North Island.
 After departing for the Middle East, Meldrum oversaw the training of his command until it was called upon for service in the Gallipoli campaign as part of the New Zealand Mounted Rifles Brigade, landing at ANZAC Cove on 12 May 1915.
-His men soon gave him the nickname 'Fix-Bayonets Bill' also 'Corncob Bill' but despite this he demonstrated awareness of the value of the lives under his command.
+His men soon gave him the nickname 'Fix-Bayonets Bill' but despite this he demonstrated awareness of the value of the lives under his command.
 He refused orders to mount a frontal attack on Turkish machine guns on one occasion and sought a retreat from vulnerable positions on another.

 A competent commander, Meldrum's WMR played an important role in the Battle of Chunuk Bair, when it captured Destroyer Hill and Table Top features, on the approaches to Chunuk Bair, in the evening of 6 August 1915.
 It then reinforced the defenders of Chunuk Bair in the evening of 8 August.
 Later that day Meldrum had to take overall command of the defending forces when the senior officer present was wounded.
 The WMR was relieved the next day, with 100 out of 183 men killed or wounded.
 Towards the end of the campaign, he was called up to take over command of the New Zealand Mounted Rifles Brigade.
 He was later recognised for his leadership during the battle with an appointment as a Companion of the Order of St Michael and St George and by the end of the campaign in Gallipoli had twice been mentioned in despatches.